zydou/arti/doc/dev/notes/circuit-padding.md

 We also treat the per-circuit outbound queue as "full" with respect to adding more normal DATA messages to that circuit.
-(Control messages can still be enqueued, since arti breaks badly if they can't.)
+(Non-DATA messages can still be enqueued, since arti breaks badly if they can't.
+But they won't be flushed until the padding framework permits.)

 We consider a circuit's blocking to be _bypassable_ if the bypass flag for _every_ blocking hop is set.